Aquavit in the US

 Krogstad Gamle — Krogstad’s “Gamle” aquavit is aged for 10-12 months in French oak wine barrels.
 The strong anise and caraway flavors still stand out, but the ageing softens the spirit for enjoying neat.

-Long Road — Distilled in Grand Rapids, Michigan, Long Road features a blend of caraway, fresh dill, dill seed, cumin, star anise, fennel and about a dozen other botanicals.
+Long Road Original Aquavit — Distilled in Grand Rapids, Michigan, Long Road features a blend of caraway, fresh dill, dill seed, cumin, star anise, fennel and about a dozen other botanicals.

 Lysholm Linie —The most widely available Scandinavian aquavit in the United States.
 Distilled from potatoes and flavored primarily with caraway and anise, this spirit is uniquely aged for one year on land and then a little over four months more in sherry barrels that travel by ship twice across the equator, from Norway to Australia and back.

 Minions VänSkap Aquavit — Deriving its name from the Swedish for “friendship,” this aquavit from Fargo, North Dakota advertises notes of citrus, fennel, star anise, caraway, coriander, juniper, and dill.

 Montgomery Distillery Skadi — An aquavit from Missoula, Montana.
 Named after the goddess of “bowhunting, winter, mountains, and justice,” (how’s that for a resume?), Skadi is distilled with caraway, bog myrtle, dried lemon peel, and other botanicals.

 North Shore Private Reserve — Flavored with caraway, cumin, coriander, and perhaps a few other spices, then barrel aged in new American oak.
 The cumin note lends a distinct spiciness and the barrel ageing smoothes out the edges.
 Distilled in Lake Bluff, Illinois, just north of Chicago.